zariacs/vue-sidebar/README.md

 This was some practice making a responsive sidebar with Vue.js and Sass.
 Really done to practice before incorporating a similar sidebar into a larger project of mine.
-This is a set of notes in case I ever want to look back on this as a reference.
+This is a set of notes in case I ever want to look back on this sidebar as a reference.

 Tools:
 - <a href="https://vuejs.org/">Vue.js</a>